Londonderry High School: Athletics

 Londonderry High School has 36 different athletic teams, ranging from the varsity level to freshman teams, and covering three sports seasons: fall, winter and spring.

 Baseball

-Londonderry High School's varsity baseball team won its sixth state championship in 2019.
+Londonderry High School's varsity baseball team won its seventh state championship in 2023.
 The team is coached by Brent Demas.

 Cross country

 Londonderry High School's boys cross country team has won more New England titles than any other team in the state.
 They are best known for their 1990-1999 campaign "Team of the 90's" with top runner John Mortimer who was ranked No.1 nationally in high school cross country.

 Track and field

 Londonderry High School's boys track and field team has totaled over 25 state Class L titles, indoor & outdoor, since the program was initiated in the 1980s.
 The program has produced four All-Americans and sent numerous athletes to NCAA Division I sports programs.
 Steve Carroll of the class of 2009 holds the state record in the 400 meter dash.